 GENERAL INFORMATION

-Waite and Peirce is first and foremost a gift store, but you can get a park map for Salem Maritime National Historic Site, as well as ask questions about what there is to do at the park.
-It is the closest visitor center to the main attractions near Central Wharf.
-There is another visitor center at 2 New Liberty Street, the Salem Armory Visitor Center, where you can get not only information on the Historic Site, but also on the Essex National Heritage Area and the tourist attractions within the city of Salem.
+Waite and Peirce is first and foremost a gift store, but you can get a park map for Salem Maritime National Historical Park, as well as ask questions about what there is to do at the park.
+It is the closest visitor center to the main attractions on Derby Street.
+There is another visitor center at 2 New Liberty Street, the Salem Armory Visitor Center, where you can get not only information on the park, but also on the Essex National Heritage Area and the tourist attractions within the city of Salem.

-Salem Maritime National Historic Site does not have its own parking lot.
-Metered street parking is tough to get unless you arrive first thing in the morning, so your best bet is to park at the public garage at the corner of Congress and Derby streets just a few blocks away.
+Salem Maritime National Historical Park does not have its own parking lot.
+Metered street parking is tough to get unless you arrive first thing in the morning, so your best bet is to park at the public garage on the corner of Congress and Derby streets just a few blocks away.
 There is another garage across the street from the Salem Armory Visitor Center, but it is a half-mile walk to the wharf area where all of the park’s historical buildings are located.

 OPERATING HOURS

-The Waite and Peirce Information Center and Park Store is open daily from 10 AM to 5 PM.
-However, times can always change, so before making travel plans be sure to get the latest schedule on the National Park Service’s official Waite and Peirce web page for Salem Maritime National Historic Site.
+The Waite and Peirce Information Center and Park Store is open daily from 9:30 AM to 4:30 PM.
+Keep in mind that times can always change, so be sure to get the latest schedule on the National Park Service’s official Waite and Peirce web page for Salem Maritime National Historical Park.

 AMENITIES

-• Large gift store that specializes in exotic goods just like those sold back in the 1800s (teas, spices, etc.), as well as apparel, toys, books, and other modern-day gifts
+- Large gift store that specializes in exotic goods just like those sold in the 1800s (teas, spices, etc.), as well as apparel, toys, books, and other modern-day gifts

-Inside the Waite and Peirce Park Store at Salem Maritime National Historic Site
+Inside the Waite and Peirce Information Center and Park Store at Salem Maritime National Historical Park

 With a few exceptions, use of any photograph on the National Park Planner website requires a paid Royalty Free Editorial Use License or Commercial Use License.
 See the Photo Usage page for details.